DanWahlin/Featured-Content/README.md

     </html>
     ```

-1. Copy the `public/data` folder to where your `index.html` file lives (you only want the `data` folder, not `public/data`).
+1. Copy the `public/data` folder to your `public` folder.

-1. Copy the `public/images` folder to where your `index.html` file lives (you only want the `images` folder, not `public/data`).
+1. Copy the `public/images` folder to your `public` folder.

 1. Run `index.html` using a web server.
-If you're working with VS Code you can use the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension.
+If you're working with VS Code you can use the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension to do it.
+After installing it, right-click on `index.html` and select `Open with Live Server`.

-1. Modify the `data/siteContent.json` file so that your content shows.
+1. Modify the `data/siteContent.json` file so that your custom curated content shows instead of the included sample data.

 1. Publish your content!

+## Deployment to GitHub Pages

+1. Add your code project to [GitHub](https://docs.github.com/en/get-started/importing-your-projects-to-github/importing-source-code-to-github/adding-locally-hosted-code-to-github).

+1. `npm install gh-pages`.

+1. Add the following script into `package.json`:

+    ```
+    "scripts": {
+        "deploy": "gh-pages -a -d [your-pro]"
+    }
+    ```

+1. `npm run deploy` to deploy your code to the `gh-pages` branch in your repository.